Cantera/cantera/doc/sphinx/develop/distribution-packages/pypi-sdist-wheel.md

 [pypi-packages](https://github.com/Cantera/pypi-packages) repository must be executed.
 The workflow essentially conducts the steps in the [](#tldr) section above.

-The one big addition to the GitHub Action workflow is that there are a couple of shell scripts in the `pypi-packages` repository to build libhdf5 for macOS and Windows.
-On macOS, we also link to `libaec` so there's a small patch for the CMakeLists.txt file in `libaec`.
+The one big addition to the GitHub Actions workflow is that there are a couple of shell scripts in the `pypi-packages` repository to build libhdf5, HighFive, and SUNDIALS for macOS and Windows.

-For Linux builds, we have a [custom-built manylinux image](https://github.com/Cantera/hdf5-boost-manylinux) that already has the dependencies installed.
-This saves time compiling libhdf5 on Linux/ARM builds because those are emulated and already very slow.
+For Linux builds, we have a [custom-built manylinux image](https://github.com/Cantera/cantera-base-manylinux) that already has the dependencies installed.
+This saves time compiling our dependencies on Linux/ARM builds because those are emulated and already very slow.

 As much of the configuration for `cibuildwheel` as possible is done statically in `pyproject.toml.in`.
 Only values that are dynamically determined when the workflow runs